-This Little Owl Tours skip the line Acropolis Tour takes you to the theater of Dionysos, the Odeion of Herodus Atticus and the Propylaea.
+The Little Owl Skip the line Acropolis Walking Tour takes you to the theater of Dionysos, the Odeion of Herodus Atticus and the Propylaea.
 It will also take you to the top of the Acropolis where you will learn more about three temples: the Parthenon, the Erechteion, and the Nike Temple.
 Discover the tricks the architects used to build the monument and hear the myths that surround them.
 The Acropolis tour ends on top of the hill, where you can enjoy a 360° view of Athens.

 For a comprehensive guide of family tours and activities for kids in Athens, please go to Top things to do in Athens